aring87/Sentinel-Detection-As-Code/content/triage-guides/README.md

 This directory contains analyst-facing triage guides that support the operational use of detections in the repository.

+These guides are intended to make detections easier to understand, easier to investigate, and more consistent to triage across analysts, responders, and engineering teams.

 ## Purpose

 Triage guides help SOC analysts and incident responders understand:

 - what a detection is intended to identify
-- why it matters
+- why the alert matters
 - what questions to ask first
 - what evidence to review
-- when to escalate
+- what investigation path to follow
 - what common benign explanations may exist
+- when escalation is appropriate
+- what response actions may be needed

 The goal is to make detections more actionable and easier to investigate consistently.